Bridge to College

 - Emphasizes modeling, reasoning, and data analysis

-Who is Bridge to College Math For?
+Who Benefits From Bridge to College Mathematics?

 - Seniors who have had exposure to Algebra II

-Important for counselors:
+Important for Counselors

 - Students earning a B or higher in the second semester qualify for placement into MATH 107 (Math in Society) or MATH 146 (Statistics)